 20.04 Maintenance of Plans.
 The Trustees may modify benefits or eligibility of any plan for the purposes of cost containment, cost management, or changes in medical technology and treatment.
 If increases are necessary to maintain the current benefits or eligibility, or benefits or eligibility as may be modified by the Trustees during the life of this Agreement, the Port shall pay such premium increases as determined by the Trustees.

-Effective January 1, 2015 and for the duration of this Agreement, each employee shall contribute \$75.00 per month toward the monthly premium costs in 20.02.
-The Employer shall pay the remaining costs of the monthly premiums.
+Effective January 1, 2019, each employee shall contribute \$75.00 per month toward the monthly premium costs in Article 20.02.